 It’s springtime and you are suddenly reminded of all the junk food you binged on throughout the long, cold winter months.
 Instead of jumping up and going for a run, you ridicule yourself and take the unnecessary journey through a pointless guilt trip.
-Please stop doing this, it only makes things worse.
-Take a deep breath, inhale and exhale and promise yourself to change, and then do something about it!
+Really, this only makes things worse.
+Take a deep breath, exhale and promise yourself to change.
+Then do something about it – focus on establishing a workout routine!
 It isn’t easy to establish and stick to a workout routine, but it can be done.
 (This is very similar to having a nutrition routine).

 So forgive yourself for taking that short reprieve from your workout routine, and thank yourself for making the effort to get back into shape again.
-It might be a little difficult, but remember that hard work often pays off!
+It might be a little difficult, but remember that hard work often pays off when establishing a workout routine.
 Exercise daily, don’t be too hard on yourself, eat right and enjoy life!

 Working crazy hours in a high-stress work environment resulted in my body one day telling me, “Enough is enough!”

 Navigating this serious health journey was both mentally and physically exhausting.
 But through some serious mindset work and instilling healthy habits, I was able to rebuild my life one day at a time and come out stronger on the other side!